CosmoLike/cocoa/README.md

     $ singularity shell --no-home --bind /path/to/cocoa:/home/whovian/host --bind ~/.ssh:/home/whovian/.ssh:ro whovian-cosmo

-### (expert) Via Homebrew <a name="required_packages_homebrew"></a>

-This subsection assumes users adopt [Homebrew](https://brew.sh) as the macOS package manager and [BASH](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/) as the default shell.

-(**Warning**) The installation procedures for MacOS are always working in progress; there is no guarantee that our recommendations will work without additional tweaks given how fast [Homebrew](https://brew.sh) updates its packages and Apple changes the OS. *The Docker installation is preferred*.

-(**expert**) Currently, there is a regression in GCC-11, the default compiler on Homebrew, preventing us from adopting it.
-Therefore, users must build most brew numerical packages from their source via the command `--build-from-source`.
-Building from source is painfully slow and error prone and does not work in Apple M1 chips without Rosetta 2 emulator.
-We can do nothing but wait for the GCC developers to fix the bug.

-Below is a list of Homebrew and pip commands that install most dependencies

-    brew install gcc@10
-    alias brew='HOMEBREW_CC=gcc-10 HOMEBREW_CXX=g++-10 brew'
-    brew install open-mpi --build-from-source
-    brew install git
-    brew install git-lfs
-    git lfs install
-    git lfs install --system
-    brew install gmp
-    brew install hdf5 --build-from-source
-    brew install python@3.7 || (brew upgrade python@3.7 && brew cleanup python@3.7)
-    brew install cmake
-    brew install armadillo --build-from-source
-    brew install boost --build-from-source
-    brew install gsl --build-from-source
-    brew install fftw --build-from-source
-    brew install cfitsio --build-from-source
-    brew install lapack --build-from-source
-    brew install findutils
-    brew install xz
-    export PATH="/usr/local/opt/python@3.7/bin:$PATH"

-    pip3.7 install virtualenv --upgrade
-    pip3.7 install wget --upgrade
-    pip3.7 install wheel --upgrade
-    pip3.7 install setuptools --upgrade
-    pip3.7 install six --upgrade
-    pip3.7 install python-dateutil --upgrade
-    pip3.7 install pytz --upgrade
-    pip3.7 install mpmath --upgrade
-    pip3.7 install PyYAML --upgrade
-    pip3.7 install pyparsing --upgrade
-    pip3.7 install fuzzywuzzy --upgrade
-    pip3.7 install cycler --upgrade
-    pip3.7 install kiwisolver --upgrade
-    pip3.7 install enum34 --upgrade
-    pip3.7 install pillow --upgrade
-    pip3.7 install numpy --upgrade
-    pip3.7 install scipy --upgrade
-    pip3.7 install sympy --upgrade
-    pip3.7 install cython  --upgrade
-    pip3.7 install imageio --upgrade
-    pip3.7 install pillow --upgrade
-    pip3.7 install pandas --upgrade
-    pip3.7 install py-bobyqa --upgrade
-    pip3.7 install matplotlib --upgrade
-    pip3.7 install pybind11 --upgrade
-    pip3.7 install GetDist --upgrade
-    pip3.7 install astropy --upgrade
-    pip3.7 install pyfits --upgrade

-Users must also update their `$PATH` so the OS can detect the [Homebrew](https://brew.sh) python installation, as shown below

-    python3=/Users/XXX/Library/Python/3.7/bin
-    export PATH=$python3:$PATH

 **Now what?
 Users can now proceed to the section [Installation of Cobaya base code](#cobaya_base_code)**

 ### (expert) Via Cocoa's internal cache <a name="required_packages_cache"></a>

 (**Warning**) This method is painfully slow, not advisable.
-It does, however, offer users that don't work with Conda the opportunity to encapsulate the installation of required packages. *We advise the adoption of Conda or Docker installation*.

 Whenever Conda or Docker installation procedures are unavailable, the user can still perform a local semi-autonomous installation on Linux based on a few scripts we implemented.
-We also provide a local copy of most required packages on Cocoa's cache folder [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries), as there are HPC machines where compute nodes that compile code don't have internet access (NASA Pleiades being one example).
-We, therefore, only assume the pre-installation of the following packages to perform the local setup:
+We also provide a local copy of almost all required packages on Cocoa's cache folder named [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries) (there are HPC machines where compute nodes don't have internet access, NASA Pleiades being one example).
+We, therefore, only assume the pre-installation of the following packages to perform the local setup via Cocoa's internal cache:

    - [Bash](https://www.amazon.com/dp/B0043GXMSY/ref=cm_sw_em_r_mt_dp_x3UoFbDXSXRBT);
    - [Git](https://git-scm.com) v1.8+;